Bucanero06/Binance_Bot_Dev/README.md

 Premium **TradingView-Binance Dashboard** with Webhook/Live-Stream/API support, includes Heroku Procfile and requirements.txt, easy to execute ReadMe Commands for easy manual set up without getting your hands dirty with the terminal or a docker image to get you up and ready in seconds not minutes.
-Copyright (c) 2023 - present [Carbonyl R&D](carbonyl.org)

 ## 3rd Party App Support